vault27/Foundation/paloalto.md

 - Stack have a configurable priority order to ensure that Panorama pushes only one value for any duplicate setting.
 If there is the same object in 2 templates, object from the uppest template in the stack will be installed, for example interface management profile, no options for this profile from lower template will be installed
 - Different firewall models - different stacks

+It is impossible to configure with templates:

+- Configure a device block list
+- Clear logs.
+- Enable operational modes such as normal mode, multi-vsys mode, or FIPS-CC mode.
+- Configure the IP addresses of firewalls in an HA pair.
+- Configure a master key and diagnostics.
+- Compare configuration files (Config Audit).

 ### Variables

 - They are created in order not to create 200 templates with different IPs inside